Barisource/minecraft/README.md

 In the case of the y coordinate, anything below the origin is negative and anything above of the origin is positive.
 Almost all the time on a regular generated map, your spawn point where you start the game will have a positive Y coordinate rather than negative or zero.
 The Y coordinate also has limits.
 You can dig no deeper than a Y value of -64.
 You may build no higher than a Y value of 320.

-In the case of the z coordinate, anything forward / north of the origin is negative and anything to behind / south of the origin is positive.
+In the case of the z coordinate, anything forward / north of the origin is negative and anything behind / south of the origin is positive.

 <h3>Absolute Coordinates</h3>